tage64/chess-cli/doc/manual.md

 #### Clear Squares

-Clear a square with the clear command:
+Clear squares with the clear command:
 ```
-clear c3
+clear c3 d2
 ```
-Clears the c3 square.
+Clears the `c3` and `d2` squares.

 #### Get and Set Turn to Play